Ravenna Beaches and Port

 Here are things you should know about Ravenna beach and port:

 If you are arriving on a cruise ship, you will most likely dock on the Ravenna cruise port which is located at the Porto Corsini waterfront or at the harbor in Marina di Ravenna.

-For a more glamourous beachside experience, head over to Marina di Ravenna.
-Here you will find a wide range of high end hotels, bars, clubs, fantastic restaurants and resorts.
+For a more glamorous beachside experience, head over to Marina di Ravenna.
+Here you will find a wide range of high-end hotels, bars, clubs, fantastic restaurants, and resorts.
 This is the home of the tourist harbor of Ravenna as well as being the oldest seaside resort in Ravenna.
 The massive marina can house up to 1500 berths for boats up to 30m which also makes this place famous for the regattas which take place throughout the year.

 Further up north lies Casalborsetti.
 This seaside resort is located in the northernmost point of the Ravenna coastline.
-It was once just a quant fishing village and today it is a typical beachside Italian town which is characterized by its picturesque harbor.
-It is a fantastic spot to visit for those looking for a laid back vacation.
+It was once just a quaint fishing village and today it is a typical beachside Italian town which is characterized by its picturesque harbor.
+It is a fantastic spot to visit for those looking for a laid-back vacation.
 There are beaches, hotels, pinewoods and camping sites for visitors of all ages.

-Other beaches worth mentioning on the Ravenna coast are Lido di Savio, Lido di Classe and Lido di Savio.
-Whilst smaller, these beaches offer a great escape and more relaxing atmosphere especially for those travelling with family.
+Other beaches worth mentioning on the Ravenna coast are Lido di Savio, Lido di Classe, and Lido di Savio.
+Whilst smaller, these beaches offer a great escape and a more relaxing atmosphere especially for those traveling with family.
 You will enjoy the gorgeous pinewoods and various sporting facilities on offer as well as a more peaceful atmosphere than that of Marina di Ravenna.